 Mathematics PolicyNorth Ealing Primary School

-Mathematics is both a key skill within school, and a life skill to be utilised throughout every person’s day to day experiences.
+Mathematics is both a key skill within the school and a life skill to be utilised throughout every person’s day to day experiences.

 The National Curriculum for mathematics (2014) describes in detail what pupils must learn in each year group.
 Combined with our Calculation Policy, this ensures continuity, progression and high expectations for attainment in mathematics.